Deep Throats: Cultural references

 The episode takes its title from a scene when an anonymous informant (later revealed to be Kermit the Frog) secretly meets Brian in an underground parking lot.
 Brian calls the informant "Deep Throat," in a reference to the anonymous informant Deep Throat.
-The meeting itself is a reference to the meeting with Deep Throat or to the 1976 film All the President's Men.
+The meeting itself is a reference to either the meeting with Deep Throat or to the 1976 film All the President's Men.
 The part-time job Peter had wherein he sings a song "Ding Fries are Done," was based on a song that was popularized by Doctor Demento in the 1990s concerning Burger King, and is a parody of the popular Christmas song "Carol of the Bells".
 The Noid attempting to ruin Mayor West's pizza is a reference to the Noid from former Domino's Pizza television advertisements.
 The scene where Cleveland runs off as a black panther when he notices Meg and Brian looking at him as he destroys Brian's cab with a crowbar is a reference to Michael Jackson's "Black or White" second ending known as the Panther Dance.
 Stewie references his cousin, Stewie Cruise, showing him jumping up and down on Oprah's couch while shouting "I'm in love with Katie Holmes!
 I'm not gay!"
 When Lois mentions to Peter that it would be fun to be in the community talent show, Stewie says "You know what else is fun?
 Watching Mr. Belvedere without people talking so loudly!".
 He then proceeds to sing the theme song loudly.
 When Peter is being driven around by Brian, he refers to him as Bitterman, a reference to the chauffeur in the 1981 film Arthur.
 The song Mayor West and Meg are listening to in the hotel together is the theme song to Teenage Mutant Ninja Turtles from the 1987 series.
 In the DVD version of the episode, Stewie and Brian bump into Scooby-Doo and the gang from Scooby-Doo, Where Are You?.
 Fred Jones and Stewie argue about who got to City Hall first, but then Stewie sends them off by humming a familiar tune.